MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-teams.md

 ## Creating teams

 Any collaborator can create teams within an organization.
 Organizations can have multiple teams but each team belongs to only one organization.
+To create a team:

-1. Select your organization on the left navigation and click **People**.
+1. On the left side navigation, select your organization
+2. Select **People**
+3. Select **Teams**
-2. Select **Teams** and click on the **Add New Team** button.
+4. Click on the **Add New Team** button
+5. Enter a team name
+6. Click **Create Team** button

 ## Adding users to a team